Ganateju/MethaneSEEK/technical_justification.md

 - Resource-constrained in inspection capacity
 - Supported by fragmented environmental datasets

-Municipal bodies often respond **after incidents** such as landfill fires, odor complaints, or visible smoke events.
+Municipal bodies often respond **after incidents** such as landfill fires or odor complaints.

 ---